cortex-lab/phy/docs/visualization.md

 This view shows all clusters in a scatter plot.
 The x axis, y axis, marker size, and color are computed depending on four customizable fields among the columns in the cluster view.
 By default, the bindings are as follows:

-* x axis: firing rate (log scale)
+* x axis: waveform amplitude
 * y axis: depth
-* marker size: template amplitude (if available)
+* marker size: firing rate (log scale)
 * color: cluster id

-You can select a cluster by control+clicking on it, and add a cluster to the selection by control+shift+clicking on it.
+You can select a cluster by clicking on it, and add a cluster to the selection by shift+clicking on it.
+You can change the color scheme mapping with `shift+wheel`.
+You can select multiple clusters by drawing a lasso with ctrl+click.

 ![screenshot_2020-01-22-13-44-40](https://user-images.githubusercontent.com/1942359/73083549-aeca5400-3ecb-11ea-93de-0351731a727d.png)